Kenya has administered more than 911,000 COVID-19 vaccines as the fight to contain the pandemic continues.

-The country now expects to obtain some 25 million doses for its over 52 million population, with plans in place to roll out the administration of the second doses of COVID-19 vaccines by May 5.
+The East African country expects to obtain some 25 million more doses for its over 52 million population, as plans remain in place to start the administration of the second jabs.